opencomputeproject/Security/specifications/ietf-eat-profile/README.md

-# OCP Profile for RATS Entity Attestation Token
+# OCP Profile for IETF Entity Attestation Token

 ## Specification Website

-A version of the specification tracking the latest content in the `main` branch can be found at https://opencomputeproject.github.io/Security/rats-eat-profile/HEAD/.
+A version of the specification tracking the latest content in the `main` branch can be found at https://opencomputeproject.github.io/Security/ietf-eat-profile/HEAD/.

 ## Specification source